 People with high emotional intelligence are aware of and understand their emotions.
 They understand their strengths, but they also understand their weaknesses and work on them to improve them.
 The sub-skills of self-awareness are:

 Self-awareness allows us to be aware of our emotions, but it is self-regulation that gives people with a high EI the ability to control their emotions and behavior.
 The sub-skills of self-regulation are:

 People with a high emotional intelligence are motivated to succeed both in life and in the workplace.
-They are committed to achievement, and are prepared to undergo short-term difficulties to achieve a long-term gain.
-They are optimistic by default and most importantly are resilient, enabling them to bounce back from the inevitable setback that occur on the way to achieving their goals.
+They are committed to achievement and are prepared to undergo short-term difficulties to achieve a long-term gain.
+They are optimistic by default and most importantly are resilient, enabling them to bounce back from the inevitable setback that occurs on the way to achieving their goals.
 The sub-skills of motivation are:

 Empathy is the ability to sense other people’s emotions, along with the ability to imagine what the other person is thinking or feeling.
 People with empathy are good at listening, managing relationships, respecting the feelings of others, and understanding the agendas and motivations behind people’s words and actions.
 The sub-skills of empathy are: